 The main purpose of the paper is to review the development of multiscale methods and demonstrate that they, after more than a decade of research, now can handle the full complexity of industry-standard reservoir models.
 In particular, we outline the state-of-the-art method that is implemented in a commercial simulator, thereby updating the discussion of Kozlova et al. (2015).
 We also point out numerical challenges encountered during the development and implementation and present a number of complex test cases used to validate the efficiency, robustness, and utility of the multiscale simulator.
-Computational efficiency is not discussed herein, but our experiments indicate that for representative test cases, the multiscale method may give an order-of-magnitude speedup, which is significant, but less than the $10^3$ speedup factor that was indicated when these methods first emerged from academia.
+Computational efficiency is not discussed herein, but our experiments indicate that for representative test cases, the multiscale method may give an order-of-magnitude speedup, which is significant, but less than the theoretical $\mathcal{O}(10^3)$ speedup that was indicated for simple flow problems (Jenny et al. 2003) when these methods first emerged from academia.

-Review of Major Developments
+2 Review of Major Developments

-We start by reviewing in chronological order the key ideas that paved the road for what is currently considered state-of-the-art multiscale solvers.
-Somewhat simplified, the development from the early work on multiscale methods and towards deployment in commercial simulators followed two main paths.
-Whereas developers of multiscale finite-volume methods focused primarily on flow physics and systematic reduction of fine-scale residuals, the development of multiscale mixed finite-element methods focused primarily on geological realism and applicability to general grids.
-Our discussion is therefore divided into two chronological branches, one focusing on flow physics and systematic reduction of residuals and one focusing on geology and support for general fine and coarse grids.
+We start by reviewing the key ideas that paved the road for what is currently considered state-of-the-art multiscale solvers.
+Somewhat simplified, the evolution from early ideas about multiscale methods and towards deployment in commercial simulators followed two main paths.
+Developers of multiscale finite-volume methods focused primarily on flow physics and systematic reduction of fine-scale residuals, whereas the development of multiscale mixed finite-element methods focused primarily on geological realism and applicability to general grids.
+Our discussion is therefore not fully chronological.
+Instead, we present different hurdles encountered in the research on flow physics and systematic reduction of residuals and in the research focusing on geology and support for general fine and coarse grids.
 To add context, we also briefly mention methods developed within a more academic context.